 The Italian architect Renato Rizzi joined us during SHARE Forum Bucharest 2017, on 6-7 November, at the JW Marriott Grand Hotel.
 He was a guest speaker in the plenary session of the RIFF 2017 expo-conference where he presented his winning entry for the Shakespearean Theatre in Gdansk, Poland, built in 2014.
 Moreover, he was a member of the international jury for the second edition of the Romanian Building Awards competition 2017, attending the live presentations of the 16 finalists nominated by the Board.

 Arch.
-Renato Rizzi will speak at the SHARE Krakow event on 14th May 2018 at the Sheraton Grand Hotel
+Renato Rizzi will speak at the SHARE Budapest event on 25th October 2018 at the Budapest Music Center.

 Renato Rizzi is a lecturer at the Instituto Universitario di Architettura in Venice where he has a strong professional activity always in between theory and practice.
 He worked for over 10 years with another well-known architect – Peter Eisenman – a period which influenced his unique and powerful approach to the profession.

 In 1984 he wins the competition for the sports facility in Trento, completed in 2002, receiving in 1992 the First National Prize In/Arch.
-His activity during the years when he worked with Peter Eisenman in New York included the project for La Villette in Paris, the new headquarters of Monte dei Paschi in Siena, the Opera House in Tokyo and the Torre della Ricerca in Padova.
+He worked for over 10 years with Peter Eisenman, a period which influenced his unique and powerful approach to his profession.
+From that period originate the projects of La Villette in Paris, the new headquarters of Monte dei Paschi in Siena, the plans of the Opera House in Tokyo and the Torre della Ricerca in Padova.
 He is present in many international architecture competitions in New Zealand, Warsaw, Berlin, Barcelona, Copenhagen, Krakow.
 In 2003 he receives the Italian Architecture Gold Medal and the third prize at the competition for the Grand Egyptian Museum in Cairo.
 In 2009 he is awarded the Gold Medal at the Milan Triennale and the European Council Landscape Prize for the project entitled Casa Museo Depero, built in 2008.
 His other professional achievements were only possible through intense research.
 Among his most important publications are Mistico nulla in 1996, Le voci dell’ozio in 1999, Il divino del paesaggio in 2008, Il Daimon di Architettura, Theoria-Eresia in 2006; La muraglia ebraica: l’impero eisenmaniano in 2009; John Hejduk: Incarnatio in 2010; L’Inconciliabile with R.Toffolo and M.Donà in 2010; L’Aquila-S(c)isma dell’Immagine in 2011 and Parma Inattesa in 2013.

 In the past he held conferences in Harvard, Cairo, La Plata and Auckland.
 His work has been included in the Venice Architecture Biennial in 1984, 1985, 1996, 2002, 2010 and 2016.
 Since 2009 he has been the director of Estetica e Architettura, a column at the Mimesis Edizioni publishing house in Italy.